phiggins42/rstwiki-git/docs/directives.rst

 For example, the ``.. api-inline ::`` directive will fetch JSON data from the Dojo Toolkit API documentation export and attempt to inject it into the parser stream.
 See :ref:`more api-inline examples <docs/dojoapi>` for tests.

+Additionally there are :ref:`CodeGlass <docs/CodeGlass>` examples that can be run in a dialog.